On Sunday, September 19, 2004, Jacques Villeneuve announces the peace of Shanghai:

 Rubens Barrichello wants to make a joke:

-"It is said that there are many drivers in Brazil because they learn to drive in a chaotic traffic.
+"It is said that there are many drivers in Brazil because they learn to drive in chaotic traffic.
 If it's true, I predict that many champions will grow in Shanghai".

 "This track has everything: straights, fast and slow corners, good pace.
 It's a concentration of the other circuits.
 My goal?
 Being ahead of BAR".